-I am Saaleha Idrees Bamjee (sometimes by-lined as Saaleha Bamjee or Saaleha Bamjee-Mayet), a believer who holds zealously the notion that God has a sense of humour and that everyone should kill their own Buddhas.
+I am Saaleha Idrees Bamjee (sometimes by-lined as Saaleha Bamjee or Saaleha Bamjee-Mayet).

 If you’re looking for the other writer named Saaleha Bhamjee (yes really, there’s another one) you can find her blog at Afrocentric Muslimah